rimhoho/How-Colors-Affect-Resale-Values/README.md

 Focused on the Yeezy Sneakers' Resale Values
 ## How Colors Affect Resale Values

-"Scraped [StockX.com](https://stockx.com/search/adidas/yeezy/release-date?s=yeezy) sales data and visualized major Yeezy performances"
+"Scraped [StockX.com](https://stockx.com/search/adidas/yeezy/release-date?s=yeezy) sales data and visualized a color cluster map"

 How Colors Affect Resale Values is a personal project where I experiment with data-driven, interactive explorations with my interests.
 It began when I was using data viz and data science tools to understand user behavior, and started playing around with sneakers data in my spare time.